 Non exclusive diverts can be configured in the same way as exclusive diverts with an optional filter and transformer, here’s an example non-exclusive divert, again from the divert example:

-The above divert example takes a copy of every message sent to the
+The above divert example takes a copy of every message sent to the address

-orders' and sends it to a local address called
+orders and sends it to a local address called

 A composite divert is one which forwards messages to multiple addresses.